Before Hurricane Season

 For larger piles that exceed the size limitations for routine curbside collection and may require the grapple truck with claw, please contact Waste Management to schedule a bulk yard waste pickup at (772) 546-7700.

-• DO NOT cut down trees or do major yard work.
+• DO NOT: cut down trees or perform major yard work.

-• DO NOT begin construction projects that produce debris.
+• DO NOT: begin construction projects that generate debris.

-• DO NOT trim vegetation of any kind once a watch or warning has been issued.
-Mass cutting places a tremendous burden on the collection process.
+• DO NOT: trim vegetation of any kind after a watch or warning is issued.
+Mass cutting places a significant burden on the collection process.

 After a Storm